 Nurturing Health: Tackling Childhood Obesity in Simple Steps

 CategoryValue

-Negative health consequences of obesityIncreased risk of heart disease, stroke, type 2 diabetes, cancer, and other chronic conditions
+Health RisksThese weight issues can lead to serious problems like heart disease, stroke, type 2 diabetes, cancer, and other chronic conditions.

+Nurturing Health: Tackling Childhood Obesity in Simple Steps